snapp/template-ansible-collection/README.md

 This project provides an opinionated template for bootstrapping an Ansible Collection that extends the minimal structure provided by ``ansible galaxy collection init``.

-By leveraging ``cookiecutter`` you will be asked a small number of questions (e.g., namespace, collection name, etc.) which will then be automatically applied to the resulting directory structure.
+By leveraging [cookiecutter](https://www.cookiecutter.io) you will be asked a small number of questions (e.g., namespace, collection name, etc.) which will then be automatically applied to the resulting directory structure.

+> **NOTE**
-> **_NOTE:_** This template draws inspiration from the [Ansible Community GitHub Collection Template](https://github.com/ansible-collections/collection_template).
+> This template draws inspiration from the [Ansible Community GitHub Collection Template](https://github.com/ansible-collections/collection_template).

 ## Requirements